Reflecting Upon Irreducible Mind

 supports an interpretation of quantum mechanics based on the way it's

-used by scientists, and mathematically formulated by physicists like von
+used by scientists, and mathematically formulated by physicists like

 The argument is: IF afterlife exists, THEN we have a

-reason to consider that Stapp's theory is more plausible than other materialistic
+reason to consider that Stapp's theory is more plausible than other

 I will be reading Stapp.
 Nevertheless, I truly

-believe that physics is not opposed to (incompatible with) spiritualism (substance
+believe that physics is not opposed to (incompatible with) spiritualism

-may do this as well.
+Others may do this as well.

 I believe now Jime will see this in a different